VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Experimental setup and Results

 \subsection{Results on VSDial}

-Table~\ref{tab:main_vsdial} shows the VSDial results, which also demonstrate the efficacy of pre-training and mixed-training. ``w/o M" means without any multimodal cues, ``w/ M" means with all multimodal cues.
-Here, we mainly focus on two experiments: fine-tuning ViLaS using $D_m$ without and with multimodal cues.
-On VSDial-CN, multimodal cues reduce error rate from 5.5\% to 4.7\% on test-orig and from 8.7\% to 8.5\% on test-art, which proves that additional cues integrated into ViLaS help improve the performance.
-Also, consistent improvements are observed on VSDial-EN.
-To further explore the effects of vision and language separately, we train the ViLaS using the proposed training strategy under four settings: ``w/o M", ``w/ M", ``w/ V" (with only vision), and ``w/ L" (with only language).
-We conduct inference under two settings: ``w/o M" and ``w/ M".
-From the results shown in Table~\ref{tab:vsdial_effects}, we can conclude that 1) when integrated alone, both vision and language could bring gains; 2) vision can bring more gains than language; 3) although both vision and language could provide improvements, integrating them together may not further improve the performance.
-The third conclusion implies that our cross-modal scheme still has room for improvement.
-Thus, cross-modal interaction schemes are important for future explorations.
+Table~\ref{tab:main_vsdial} shows the VSDial results, which demonstrate the efficacy of pre-training and mixed-training.
+When fine-tuning ViLaS using $D_m$ on VSDial-CN, integrating all multimodal cues reduces CER from 5.5\% to 4.7\% on test-orig and from 8.7\% to 8.5\% on test-art.
+Similar improvements are also observed on VSDial-EN.
+From Table~\ref{tab:main_vsdial}, we can conclude that 1) when integrated alone, both vision and language could bring gains; 2) vision can bring more gains than language; 3) integrating them together could provide improvements but not cumulative gains, which implies that our cross-modal interaction scheme still has room for future explorations.

-As shown in Table~\ref{tab:struc}, we conduct experiments on VSDial-CN to explore different fusion schemes. \texttt{E3} has the best result on VSDial-CN in Table~\ref{tab:vsdial_effects}.
-By comparing \texttt{E3} with \texttt{E4} and comparing \texttt{E6} with \texttt{E7}, we find that the earlier the extra cues are integrated, the more significant the improvement is, which implies that additional information should be integrated at early stages to capture the alignment effectively.
-The comparison between \texttt{E3} and \texttt{E6} shows the superiority of vision over language.
+As shown in Table~\ref{tab:struc}, we conduct experiments on VSDial-CN to explore different fusion schemes.
+The ``2nd" or ``3rd" means the ``2nd" or ``3rd" fusion module integrated extra cues. \texttt{F3} has the best result.
+By comparing \texttt{F3} with \texttt{F4}, \texttt{F6} with \texttt{F7}, we find that at the earlier stage the extra cues are integrated, the more significant the improvement is.
+The comparison between \texttt{F3} and \texttt{F6} verifies the superiority of vision over language.